losbagos/totalmailboxdeath/README.md

-# totalmailboxdeath
+# total mailbox death

-selenium / webdriver script that utilizes newsletters for spamming. uses tkinter for a simple ui.
+a selenium / webdriver based concept that utilizes newsletters for spamming. uses tkinter for a simple ui.

 for personal learning uses only, i don't endorse malicious use.